vstyler96/suyu/README.md

 This project is completely free and open source, this project is made possible by many people who share the same interest.

-Most of the development happens on GitHub.
+Most of the development happens on GitLab.
 For development discussion, please join us on [Discord](https://discord.gg/2gQRBp44KT).

 If you want to contribute, please take a look at the [Contributor's Guide](https://gitlab.com/suyu-emu/suyu/-/wikis/Contributing) and [Developer Information](https://gitlab.com/suyu-emu/suyu/-/wikis/Developer-Information).
 You can also contact any of the developers on Discord in order to know about the current state of the emulator.